Waboodoo/HTTP-Shortcuts-Editor/README.md

 The API server is currently just [a single PHP](public/api/files/index.php) file which accepts incoming `GET` and `POST` requests at `/api/files`.
 It uses HTTP Basic Auth where the username is the device ID (as shown inside the HTTP Shortcuts app).

-If PHP is not your cup of coffee, I understand.
+If PHP is not your cup of tea, I understand.
 I went with it because it was easier for me to host.
 Feel free to rewrite it in Node or Flask or whatever suits you, there's no magic in it.

 ## Acknowledgements